 I always loved to draw as a kid.
-Over the years, I've dabbled in various mediums, oils, water color, airbrushing and the good old rattle cans and currently experimenting working with acrylics.
-I've received no formal artistic training as such, preferring to be self-taught through my own trial an error, consequently I've always lacked the real confidence to show or promote my work in any professional capacity.
+Over the years, I've dabbled in various mediums, oils, water colour, airbrushing and the good old rattle cans and currently experimenting working with acrylics.
+I've received no formal artistic training as such, preferring to be self-taught through my own trial and error, consequently I've always lacked the real confidence to show or promote my work in any professional capacity.
 Over the years, painting became more of a hobby and a way of relaxing after a hard day's graft.

-Around 3 years ago, I pursued life-portraits, first, in a pop art style, then over time, added more and more details and features as I became accustomed to the paints & the medium.
+Around 3 years ago, I pursued life-portraits, first, in a pop art style, then over time, added more and more details and features as I became accustomed to the paints and the medium.
 In 2018, I produced a series of London gangster paintings which were enjoyed by the friends and family of the subjects in the collection.
-Charlie Richardson's wife, the lovely Ronnie Richardson saw his portraits & we got chatting before becoming good friends.
+Charlie Richardson's wife, the lovely Ronnie Richardson saw his portraits and we got chatting before becoming good friends.
 Mrs.Richardson then offered to host my first exhibition in London putting on display all the gangster paintings I had created, with all the remaining old school faces in attendance, it was a very surreal experience.
 I've had the pleasure of meeting and getting to know some of the most notorious men in Britain through my art.
-That exhibition was he start of a crazy year for me where I received a few private commissions & offers for creating artworks for book covers etc, I will always be grateful to Mrs. Richardson for starting the ball rolling for me.
-A mutual friend within the art industry kindly showed my works to Wishbone Publishing & I got a call asking if I was interested n meeting up for a chat, I wasn't going to refuse, so after a very productive meeting, I looked at what was on offer the rest is history (or in the making)!
-I'm now looking forward to the next chapter in my life working with Wishbone and meeting people who appreciate my work.
+That exhibition was he start of a crazy year for me where I received a few private commissions and offers fir creating artwork for book covers etc, I will always be grateful to Mrs. Richardson for starting the ball rolling for me.
+A mutual friend within the industry kindly showed my works to Wishbone Publishing and I got a call asking of I was interested n meeting up for a chat, I wasn't going to refuse, so after a very productive meeting, I looked at what was on offer the rest is history (or in the making!).
+I'm not looking forward to the next chapter in my life working with Wishbone and meeting people who appreciate my work.
 God Bless.